jupaaso/image-annotator/README.md

 It is recommended to use virtual environment for using and testing the code.
 Usage of Python 3.7 or newer version is required.
 Use "pip install" to install virtual environment packages.

 ### Setting up virtual environment
-In order to create virtual environment, first create a folder in your computer where you want to install the virtual environment.
-For example on C:\ create ImageAnnotator folder
+Open command prompt (cmd) and proceed to C root folder.
+<li>   C:\> </li>

+Then clone image-annotator project into your computer using following command.
+The command will create folder C:\image-annotator.
+<li>   C:\>git clone https://github.com/jupaaso/image-annotator.git

+Proceed into image-annotator folder
+<li>   C:\> cd image-annotator
-<li>   C:\ImageAnnotator>
+<li>   C:\image-annotator>

-Next in your command prompt (cmd) create virtual environment on ImageAnnotator folder.
-In the command prompt give following command (either one):
+Next in your command prompt (cmd) create virtual environment on image-annotator folder.
+In the command prompt give following command:

-<li>  C:\ImageAnnotator\python -m venv .venv </li>
+<li>  C:\image-annotator\python -m venv .venv </li>

 Next activate created python virtual environment (on cmd):

-<li>  C:\ImageAnnotator>cd C:\ImageAnnotator\.venv\Scripts </li>
+<li>  C:\image-annotator>cd C:\ImageAnnotator\.venv\Scripts </li>
-<li> 	C:\ImageAnnotator\.venv\Scripts>activate.bat </li>
+<li> 	C:\image-annotator\.venv\Scripts>activate.bat </li>

 You see the name of your virtual environment ".venv" in front of your command prompt now.
-Go back to ImageAnnotator folder: (provide 'cd ..' on cmd twice)
+Go back to image-annotator folder: (provide 'cd ..' on cmd twice)
-    	(.venv) C:\ImageAnnotator>

-### Installing project

-Download, open and copy files of image-annotator-master ZIP folder (from GitHub) to ImageAnnotator folder.

-Step into terminal command line and install necessary packages for the virtualenvironment using these commands:

-<li>  pip install Flask</li>
-<li>  pip install pysqlite3</li>
-<li>  pip install flask_sqlalchemy</li>

-### Installing required libraries
-Note!
-When you later run the code, there may be need to install some other missing package.
-You can install missing packages with pip install command inside the same virtual environment terminal when (.venv) is at the beginning of the command line.

-Next check "launch.jason" file that it has right content.
-File is in sw_code folder.
-Correct location for this file in in ".vscode" folder.

-### requirements.txt with dependencies
-Image Annotator is created on python.
-The "requirements.txt" file is availabe from source_code folder.
-Inside virtual environment there are following libraries
-<li> click </li>
-<li> Flask-SQLAlchemy </li>
-<li> itsdangerous </li>
+<li>  (.venv) C:\image-annotator\.venv\Scripts>cd .. </li>
-<li> Jinja2 </li>
+<li>	(.venv) C:\image-annotator\.venv>cd .. </li>
-<li> Markupsafe </li>
+<li>  (.venv) C:\image-annotator> </li>

+### Installing required python libraries
+Install the required libraries in your virtual environment in order to use this project code.
+Use following command in cmd:
-<li> SQLAlchemy </li>
+<li>	(.venv) C:\image-annotator>pip install -r requirements.txt </li>

+Install project with pip in editable (-e) mode with dot (.)
-<li> Werkzeug </li>
+<li>	(.venv) C:\image-annotator>pip install -e . </li>

+There are many python libraries that is needed to be installed.
+The "requirements.txt" file on C:\image-annotator folder shows all those.
+These are all necessary to be installed in order ti use our code.

-## Data
+### Data
 Data of memes and images was created by scraping Google image search with Beautiful Soup python library (https://pypi.org/project/beautifulsoup4/).
 Beautiful Soup library can be installed with ‘pip install beautifulsoup4’, if needed.
 Web scraping source code ‘WebScrapGoogle_images.py’ was used to collect raw data from web.
-Small test data folder ‘ImageTest’ includes some original images scrapped from web.
-Private photographs were used to create ‘PhotoTest’ -folder.
+Small test data folder ‘Data/ImageTest’ includes some original images scrapped from web.
+Private photographs were used to create ‘Data/PhotoTest’ -folder.
 ImageTest and PhotoTest are available at Data -folder.

 ## Database implementation
 Populated database of Image Annotator can be created with test code ‘test_APIdb_populate4.py’.
 Example of created database ‘imageAnno_example1.db’ is available at Database -folder.